The 2020 New Mexico Humane Conference:

 - With our new virtual platform, we anticipate an adjustment to our costs.
 More details coming soon!

 Need help to attend?

 Thanks to our generous sponsors, we are able to offer a limited number of complimentary registrations to individuals representing small or rural shelters, or privately funded rescue groups.
-To find out if your registration might qualify and apply, email [email protected].
+To find out if your registration might qualify and apply, email [email protected] after June 15, 2020.